Set number: 2919

 Remarks

-This species is commonly assigned to Chiastozygus litterarius (see synonyms), but its conformity with the lectotype designated by Reinhardt & Górka (1967) is open to question.
+The similar forms are commonly assigned to Chiastozygus litterarius (see synonymy), although their conformity with the lectotype designated by Reinhardt & Górka (1967) remains uncertain.

 References